-The upper left-hand-side map in Fig. B1 shows the arrival-angle deviations for the Cameroon Volcanic Line (CVL), size and position as obtained from the inversion for Rayleigh waves with a period of 80 s for the South Atlantic M7.4 earthquake.
-This pattern was also shown in the background of the respective period map in Fig. 3 (left column, fourth row).
-The upper right map in Fig. B1 shows the corresponding phase-time delays in seconds.
-The arrivalangle deviations on the left are calculated as a lateral derivative of these time delays, see eq.
-(1).
-Hence, regions of zero arrival-angle deviations (white stripes in the left-hand-side map) correspond to maxima and minima of the phase-time delays (dark pink and dark cyan regions in the right-hand-side map).
-We selected three AlpArray stations so that they lie at these stripes where the arrival-angle deviations are zero and the phase-time delays are extreme.
-We calculated the sensitivity kernels for these three stations, see the bottom maps in Fig. B1.
+The upper left-hand-side map in Figure B1 shows the arrival angle deviations for the Cameroon volcanic line (CVL) size and position as obtained from the inversion for Rayleigh waves with a period of 80 s for the South

+Atlantic M7.4 earthquake.
+This pattern was also shown in the background of the respective period map in Figure 3 (left column, fourth row).
+The upper right map in Figure B1 shows the corresponding phase-time delays in seconds.
+The arrival angle deviations on the left are calculated as a lateral derivative of these time delays (see Equation 1).
+Hence, regions of zero arrival angle deviations (white stripes in the left-hand-side map) correspond to maxima and minima of the phase-time delays (dark pink and dark cyan regions in the right-hand-side map).
+We selected three AlpArray stations so that they lie at these stripes where the arrival angle deviations are zero and the phase-time delays are extreme.
+We calculated the sensitivity kernels for these three stations (see the bottom maps in Figure B1).
 For the sensitivity kernels, we use a color scale with negative values depicted in red.
-Negative sensitivity means that the wave is slowed down by a low velocity anomaly, since in this case both terms in the integral of equation B.2 are negative resulting in a positive value of the phase delay.
+Negative sensitivity means that the wave is slowed down by a low-velocity anomaly, since in this case, both terms in the integral of Equation B.2 are negative, resulting in a positive value of the phase delay.
 We see that for the three stations, the CVL anomaly (red rectangle) is situated in different branches of the positive and negative stripes of the sensitivity kernels.
 This corresponds exactly to the manner in which the CVL is casting the positive and negative stripes of phase-time delays over the AlpArray.
-For station A334A, the CVL anomaly lies in the "slow" 3rd Fresnel zone (orange) slowing down the wave, which corresponds to the fact that A334A lies at the maximum of the phase-time delays (dark pink stripe in the upper map).
-Sensitivity for A023A is dominated by the "fast" (green) 4th Fresnel zone, although both "slow" 3rd and 5th zones contribute a bit as well.
-For A115A, the CVL anomaly reaches already up to 6th Fresnel zone, however, the "slow" 5th one (which is the 3rd "slow" zone counting only the odd ones) contributes the most.
+For station A334A, the CVL anomaly lies in the "slow" third Fresnel zone (orange) slowing down the wave, which corresponds to the fact that A334A lies at the maximum of the phase-time delays (dark pink stripe in the upper map).
+Sensitivity for A023A is dominated by the "fast" (green) fourth Fresnel zone, although both "slow" third and fifth zones contribute a bit as well.
+For A115A, the CVL anomaly reaches already up to the sixth Fresnel zone; however, the "slow" fifth one (which is the third "slow" zone counting only the odd ones) contributes the most.

-Also note that while in Yang and Forsyth (2006) the sensitivities are smoothed by 50 km Gaussian window, we do not smooth the sensitivities at all to keep the higher Fresnel zone contributions visible.
-Modeling of both the sensitivity kernels as well as the diffraction patterns is done for a single frequency.
-Also note that while the Fresnel zones in Fig. B1 (dashed lines) are exact ellipses plotted on the sphere, the sensitivity kernels are recalculated from the plane.
+Also note that while in Yang and Forsyth (2006), the sensitivities are smoothed by a 50-km Gaussian window, we do not smooth the sensitivities at all to keep the higher Fresnel zone contributions visible.
+Modeling of both the sensitivity kernels and the diffraction patterns is done for a single frequency.
+Also note that while the Fresnel zones in Figure B1 (dashed lines) are exact ellipses plotted on the sphere, the sensitivity kernels are recalculated from the plane.
 This is why they do not match the exact Fresnel zones perfectly.
-Sensitivities are asymmetric in sign: the minimum just in front of the station (1st Fresnel zone) reaches the value of -21×10^{-5} km-2 while the maximum (2nd Fresnel zone, close to the station) is only $+11 \times 10^{-5}$ km-2.
+Sensitivities are asymmetric in sign: the minimum just in front of the station (first Fresnel zone) reaches the value of -21×10^{-5} km-2 while the maximum (second Fresnel zone, close to the station) is only $+11 \times 10^{-5}$ km-2.
 We, however, keep the color scale saturated between $\pm 4 \times 10^{-5}$ km-2 to allow the visibility of the higher Fresnel zones with decreasing sensitivities.

 The comparison between interference patterns and sensitivity kernels also shows that it is important to consider higher Fresnel zones in tomography.
-We observe the effects of 6th Fresnel zone at the stations in the western part of AlpArray.
+We observe the effects of the sixth Fresnel zone at the stations in the western part of AlpArray.